istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     {{< /text >}}

-After setup, the machine should be able to access services running in the Kubernetes cluster or other mesh expansion machines.
+After setup, the machine can access services running in the Kubernetes cluster or other mesh expansion machines.

-Example using `/etc/hosts`:
+The following example shows how to access the services running in the cluster using `/etc/hosts`:

     {{< text bash >}}